raganwald/raganwald.github.com/index.md

 This is [not my first rodeo](#this-is-not-my-first-rodeo):

-- I have led teams with as many as fourteen members.
-I have led development groups with as many as forty-five.
+- I have led teams as a technical lead and technical product manager; I have led development groups as a program manager and director of development.
-- I have led through growth from startup, to IPO, to annual revenues in excess of $400 million.
+- I have led through growth from startup, to IPO, to annual revenues in excess of $400 million at B2B and B2C scale.
-- I have shipped software in organizations with dozens to thousands of employees worldwide.
-- I have shipped software at B2C scale (millions of active users) and B2B scale (thousands of customers with as many as thousands of users each).
 - I have customer-facing experience in Sales, Marketing, Financial Analysis, Consulting, and Customer Engineering.
 - <a id="fnref:sitraka-quest" role="doc-noteref"/><a id="fnref:PDNYSE" role="doc-noteref"/>I have shipped features and products that were material to successful exits for Sitraka and PagerDuty.<span class="footnote"><a href="#:~:text=Sitraka%20was%20acquired,↩" rel="footnote" title="Sitraka's exit">1</a>,&nbsp;<a href="#:~:text=PagerDuty%20went%20public,↩" rel="footnote" title="PagerDuty’s exit">2</a></span>